 He will modernize our nation's naval cruisers to provide ballistic missile defense capability.

-He will also uh enforce all classification rules, enforce all laws related to the handling of classified materials.
+He will also enforce all classification rules, enforce all laws related to the handling of classified materials.

-And one of his first commands after taking office will be to ask the joint chiefs of staff, all relevant federal departments to conduct a thorough review of U.S. cyber defense and identify all vulnerabilities in our power grid, et cetera.
+And one of his first commands after taking office will be to ask the joint chiefs of staff, all relevant federal departments, to conduct a thorough review of U.S. cyber defense and identify all vulnerabilities in our power grid, et cetera.

 Vital infrastructure.

-I interviewed Julian Assange last night, and you know what?
+I interviewed Julian Assange last night.

-I was pretty critical.
+You know, I was pretty critical.

-Um I actually have a greater appreciation, although I expressed it at the time, and uh I I saw liberal news media, they purposely take out your comments.
+I actually have a greater appreciation, although I expressed it at the time, and I saw liberal news media.

-Part of me at the time was torn.
+It says, part of me at the time was torn.

-Yeah, but this is vital defense information, and I'm also a big believer in privacy, and you know, where does this end breaking into and hacking into everybody's stuff?
+And, you know, where does this end breaking into and hacking into everybody's stuff?

 But on the other hand, Julian Assange and WikiLeaks may have done us the biggest favor in our lives.

-And the other thing he did was reveal, even though I'd rather it not have happened, but just the deep level of corruption and lies that exist between the government and we the people.
+And the other thing he did was reveal, even though I'd rather it not have happened, but just the deep level of corruption and lies that exist between the government and we, the people.

 And that was exposed as well.

-And it was it was interesting conversation.
+And it was an interesting conversation.

 And he'll be with us on the program tomorrow.